 - The District of Columbia offers online voter registration.

 - To register in DC, you must provide your DC DMV-issued identification number or if you do not have a DMV-issued identification number, the last four digits of your Social Security Number.
 You must draw or upload a signature, but for best results, sign this form using a stylus or your finger on your mobile device.
 A typed signature is not acceptable.
 Please disregard the option to type a signature.

 By-mail voter registration

-Use the Washington, D.C. voter registration form
+Use the The District of Columbia voter registration form

 Use the National Voter Registration Form